How to make a baby registry & what to include

 When your close friend or family member offers to plan your baby shower and asks for your input, Paperless Post is here to help.
 Use our baby shower invitations and add a useful Registry Block to spread the word—and the baby gifts you really want.
 Our beautiful, customizable designs include RSVP tracking and guest messaging tools, too.

-Paperless Post makes planning a shower so easy, even a baby could do it.
+Paperless Post makes planning a shower so easy, that even a baby could do it.

 Hero image via Adobe Stock.